guillon/xtc/README.md

   - llvmir (default)
   - c

-To force the use of a specific target, you can set the env variable MLIR_TARGET=<mlir-target>.
+To force the use of a specific target, you can set the env variable XTC_MLIR_TARGET=<mlir-target>.

 ### TVM backend requirements